tropiano4/tropiano-srg/README.md

 * lda.py - Nuclear-averages momentum distributions using a local density approximation (LDA) with densities from the __Densities__ folder.

-* observables.py - Calculates NN observables.
+* observables.py - Calculates NN observables and wave functions.

 * operators.py - Creates momentum-space operators.